-Emergency Response Equipment is always available for during operating hours.
+Emergency Response Equipment is always located on the pool deck during operating hours.
 This equipment must include the following:

-- Rescue Backboard (1)

-- Lifeguard Tubes (2)
+- Rescue Backboard Adult Size (1) - Lifeguard Tubes (2)

-- Emergency Response Bag containing:

-- Bag Valve Masks (BVM)

-- o CPR Mask

-- First Aid Kit
+First Aid Kit

 Equipment should be inspected for proper operating condition every morning prior to opening.
 This inspection is notated on a daily opening checklist.
 This ensures all equipment is available and in good working order each day.
-If an item is not in good working order then is should be immediately replaced and taken out of in-service.
+If an item is not in good working order, then is should be immediately replaced and taken out of in-service.
 The operation should not open without equipment in place.
-Each night all equipment is to be stored for safe keeping.
+Each night all equipment is to be stored in the guard shack for safe keeping.